sigasi/sigasi_insights/opinion/thesis-winand.md

 #Intro

 Last academic year (2015-2016), [Winand Seldeslachts](https://be.linkedin.com/in/winandseldeslachts/en) joined Sigasi to work on his masters thesis.
 For his thesis he investigated a new way to test VHDL code by extending Wavedrom.
-Wavedrom is a simple, textual language that is used to describe and visualized _timing diagrams_.
+Wavedrom is a simple, textual language that is used to describe and visualize _timing diagrams_.
 Winand investigated how Wavedrom files could be used to generate input for VHDL testbenches.

 You can read his report below.
 All sources are available [on GitHub][thesis].

 # VHDL verifier 9000

 My name is Winand Seldeslachts, student at the university of Ghent.
-For my masters thesis i have developed a software tool I call "VHDL verifier 9000" together with [Sigasi][Sigasi], as a tribute to the town of Ghent and, mostly, because I can.
+For my master's thesis I have developed a software tool together with [Sigasi][Sigasi].
+I call it "VHDL verifier 9000", as a tribute to the town of Ghent and, mostly, because I can.

 ## Okay, cool name, but what does it do?